A framework for leveraging machine learning tools to estimate personalized survival curves: Additional numerical results

 \subsection{Performance under proportional hazards (Scenario 4)}

 We evaluated the performance of global and local survival stacking when the data satisfied the proportional hazards assumption.
 The covariate vector $X$, censoring variable $C$, and study entry variable $W$ were generated in the same manner as in the primary numerical experiments described in Section \ref{sec:simulations} of the main text.
-Given covariate vector $X = x$, we simulated the event time $T$ to be distributed as $100c(x)Z_3$, where $c(x) = \exp\left\{\tfrac{1}{2}\left(x_1 + x_2 + x_3 + x_4 + x_5\right)\right\}$ was the hazard ratio.
-In the right-skewed setting, $Z_3$ was a Beta(2,3) random variable, and in the left-skewed setting $Z_3$ was a Beta(3,2) random variable.
+Next, we set the baseline cumulative hazard function to be that of a random variable $100Z_3$, where in the right-skewed setting $Z_3$ was a Beta(2,3) random variable and in the left-skewed setting $Z_3$ was a Beta(3,2) random variable.
+Given covariate vector $X = x$, we multiplied this baseline cumulative hazard function by $c(x) = \exp\left\{\tfrac{1}{2}\left(x_1 + x_2 + x_3 + x_4 + x_5\right)\right\}$.
+For each simulated observation, this yielded a conditional cumulative hazard function satisfying the proportional hazards assumption.
+Next, we generated $n$ samples from an Exponential(1) distribution, yielding random variables $\xi_1, \xi_2, \ldots, \xi_n$.
+We applied the inverse of the conditional cumulative hazard functions above to each of the $\xi_i$, resulting in simulated observations distributed according to the specified conditional cumulative hazard functions.
 We considered the prospective setting with left truncation and 25\% censoring rate.
 We evaluated performance in the same manner as described in Section \ref{sec:simulations} of the main text.
 We compared global survival stacking, local survival stacking, and the Cox model with Breslow baseline hazard estimator.

 We display the results for the proportional hazards simulation in Figure \ref{fig:ph ltrunc}.
 The Cox model, which in this case was correctly specified, yields the best overall performance across all metrics.
 Among the machine learning approaches, local stacking on a 40 cutpoint grid performs the best by a modest margin, and global survival stacking demonstrates good performance as well.
 As in the primary empirical results in Section \ref{sec:simulations} of the main text, local stacking is more sensitive to grid size choice.
 Local stacking on a grid of all observed event times tends to show increasing estimation error beyond a sample size of 500.